leekimber/alpine-droplet/README.md

 42M alpine-virt-image-2022-02-03-1802.qcow2.bz2
 ```

-Which looks 42Mb closer to the description below:
+Which looks 42Mb closer to the output anticipated below:

 This will produce `alpine-virt-image-{timestamp}.qcow2.bz2` which can then be uploaded to Digital Ocean and used to create your droplet.
 Check out their instructions at https://blog.digitalocean.com/custom-images/ for uploading the image and creating your droplet.